pe-st/garmin-connect-export/README.md

 After 2015, when the original repo stopped being maintained, several forks from **kjkjava** started appearing (see Forks and Branches section above).

+For the history of this branch see the [CHANGELOG](CHANGELOG.md)

 Contributions
 -------------
-Contributions are welcome, particularly if this script stops working with Garmin Connect.
-You may consider opening a GitHub Issue first.
-New features, however simple, are encouraged.
+Contributions are welcome, see [CONTRIBUTING.md](CONTRIBUTING.md)

-Contributors as of 2019-08 (Hope I didn't forget anyone):
+Contributors as of 2020-04 (Hope I didn't forget anyone):

 - Kyle Krafka @kjkjava
 - Jochem Wichers Hoeth @jowiho